Florham Park, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 48.73 mi of roadways, of which 37.56 mi were maintained by the municipality, 8.01 mi by Morris County and 3.16 mi by the New Jersey Department of Transportation.

 New Jersey Route 24 is the most prominent highway directly serving Florham Park.
 There is one interchange partially within the borough, Exit 2 (County Route 510), which also passes through the borough.

 Public transportation

-NJ Transit provides bus service from the borough to Newark on the 70 and 73 routes, with local service on routes 878 and 879.
+NJ Transit provides bus service from the borough to Newark on the 70 and 73 routes, with local service on the 878 route.
 Service had been offered on the MCM8 route, which was suspended in 2010 after subsidies to the contract provider were eliminated as part of NJ Transit budget cuts.

+NJ Transit service to and from New York Penn Station is available at the Madison station on the Morristown Line.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Florham Park include: